-On occasion of the second edition of her book “Practical Object-Oriented Design in Ruby: An Agile Primer”, InfoQ talked with Sandi about how her book was received, learning from open source code, making sensible use of code analysis tools and other topics.
+InfoQ talked with Sandi Metz, author of "Practical Object-Oriented Design in Ruby" about her book, learning from open source code, making sensible use of code analysis tools and other topics.

-Assuring compliance across an enterprise is critical and necessitates a holistic approach for defining a consistent set of process and system level controls.
-In this article, authors discuss a new pattern-based framework to capture and manage business process compliance requirements.
-They also talk about implementation of the framework and two case studies in banking and e-business domains.
+Assuring compliance across an enterprise needs a holistic approach for defining process & system controls.
+This article covers a new pattern-based framework to manage process compliance requirements.

 Aliaksei Papou explores how components and design patterns such as the observer and State Machine make it possible to design an application such that it can grow and change according to your needs.
 5

 Most boilerplate code stems from repetitive implementation of design patterns that are so well-understood that they could be implemented automatically if we had a way to teach it to compilers.
 8